premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2014-06-29-what-if-there-is-god.md

 ### What is the process of communicating to god?

 There are millions of ways to communicate with god.
 I don't have the knowledge of all of them.
 You can start with a prayer if you believe in God or Meditation if you don't believe in God at the moment.
 The next steps will be revealed to you.
-Most probably the process and the experience with god will be different for everyone.
+Most probably the process and the experience with God will be different for everyone.

 ### What happens when I deny god?